 Language proficiency and communication skills of all TFs/TAs, for whom English is not the primary language, shall be carefully monitored and supervised by the department chair or the chair’s designee.

-International students should be selected as TF/TAs only after having been in residence one (1) long semester or two summer sessions.
+International students should be selected as TFs/TAs only after having been in residence one (1) long semester or two summer sessions.
 Exceptions may be made only upon approval of the dean of the college/school.
 If exceptions are made, the following procedures must be followed:

 Units should contact students via telephone (with prior student notification) to obtain an indication of the student's ability to communicate in English.

-A student’s letter of appointment should contain a provision that the student, upon arrival on campus, must demonstrate a facility with spoken English sufficient to function in the classroom.
+A student’s letter of appointment should contain a provision that the student, upon arrival on campus, must demonstrate proficiency with spoken English sufficient to function in the classroom.
 Otherwise, the letter of appointment is void.

 TFs/TAs must participate in college/school-wide or academic unit orientations as a condition of employment and students must be informed of this condition in the letter of appointment.
 Individual academic units may establish additional academic and professional requirements as a condition of the position (enrollment in special courses or attendance at special seminars) provided the requirements are reasonably related to the responsibilities and are stated in the offer.

-The minimal academic work for TF/TAs in any long semester is nine (9) graduate SCHs.
+The minimum courseload for TFs/TAs in any long semester is nine (9) graduate SCHs.
 Upon written recommendation of the college/school dean or the dean’s designee, the nine (9) SCH limit may be reduced to three (3) SCHs for the long semester for students who: (a) have completed an approved degree plan, (b) have completed all course work, and (c) are either ready to take the qualifying examination and/or registered for thesis/dissertation.
 Exceptions must be approved by the Vice Provost for Graduate Education and Dean of the Toulouse Graduate School.

 The total combined SCH enrollment and teaching assignment hours may not exceed the equivalent of 18 SCHs in any long semester.
-Individual academic units may specify higher minimal loads provided that a supported graduate student is not required to enroll in more than nine (9) SCHs of organized graduate coursework or more than 12 SCHs total with the additional three (3) SCHs consisting of individualized or non-organized graduate coursework such as research, practicum, special problems, etc.
+Individual academic units may specify higher minimum loads provided that a supported graduate student is not required to enroll in more than nine (9) SCHs of organized graduate coursework or more than 12 SCHs total with the additional three (3) SCHs consisting of individualized or non-organized graduate coursework such as research, practicum, special problems, etc.

 No offer of a teaching fellowship or teaching assistantship is valid until the applicant has been admitted to the Toulouse Graduate School and to the applicant’s academic unit.
 Applicants must be informed of this requirement in the letter of appointment.